Rate Lock Policy

-We offer locks for 30, 45 and 60 day periods.
+We offer locks for 30, 45, and 60-day periods.
 Refinance transactions may be locked at the time of loan application.
-Purchase transactions may be locked once you have an accepted offer on a property.
+Purchase transactions may be locked once you have a signed contract on a property.

 How Do I Lock?

 When you sign your disclosures, you should contact your loan officer to request your rate lock.
 Your application will be reviewed by the Loan Officer who will contact you the same business day to lock in your rate.

 Are Any Fees Collected When I Lock?

 No, there are no fees collected to lock in an interest rate.